PharmD

 Outcomes

-Today there are more opportunities for pharmacists to work in diverse settings with an increasing scope of their practice.
-Our graduates work in hospitals, own their own pharmacies, and teach and conduct research, to name a few.
+Today there are more opportunities for pharmacists to work in diverse settings with an increasing scope of practice.
+Our graduates work in a variety of settings including hospitals, community pharmacies, compounding pharmacies, drug manufacturing companies, own their own pharmacies, teach, and conduct research, to name a few.

 Demographics of the Class of 2021